swcarpentry/website/README.md

 ---
 ~~~

-where `YYYY-MM-DD` is replaced by the post's date and `hh:mm:ss` by the post's time.
+where `YYYY-MM-DD` is replaced by the post's date and `hh:mm: ss` by the post's time.
 Note that the time *must* be quoted so that the colons it contains do not confuse Jekyll's YAML parser.
 Note also that `authors` is a list---if the post has more than one author,
 please format the list like this: